An AI Generated image vaguely depicting a central AI orchestrating multiple systems and people

 Truth be told, an AI driving a web browser (with a limited amount of out-of-band information) could probably navigate a web application and fumble around until it found the correct screen and functionality to invoke.
 This remains slow and unreliable.

-There’s also the issue of data semantics.
+There’s also the issue of data semantics (the meaning of terms or their relationships).
 A model could probably infer a statistically plausible set of semantics for a form, but these remain probabilistic guesses.
 Semantics are fairly easy for humans to get right, and even easier for language models to get wrong.

 What About Giving the Model CURL?